-- A. Purpose.
-To provide areas for large lot single family residential dwellings and accessory uses. - B. Lot Size/Lot Coverage - 1.
-The minimum lot size shall be fifteen thousand (15,000) square feet.
-No more than one (1) principal structure building shall be allowed per lot, unless approved as part of a Planned Development. - 2.
+To provide areas for large lot single family residential dwellings and accessory uses.

+- 1. The minimum lot size shall be fifteen thousand (15,000) square feet.
+No more than one (1) principal building shall be allowed per lot, unless approved as part of a Planned Development. - 2.
 The maximum total lot coverage shall be forty (40) percent.
-However, the maximum permitted lot coverage for buildings shall not exceed twenty-fivethirty (2530) percent. - C. Setback Requirements
+However, the maximum permitted lot coverage for buildings shall not exceed thirty (30) percent.

 - 1. The minimum front yard setback shall be twenty (20) feet.
 The front yard setback shall be established by the average setback of the principal structures on the two adjacent lots (or the closest two lots on the same side of the same street) and the minimum setback requirement for the underlying zoning district.
 The principal structure shall have a setback between the established maximum and minimum setback as described above.
 Semi-attached accessory structures (such as a deck) shall be allowed if there is sufficient space between the principal structure and the minimum setback.
 Porches that are integrated into the principal structure shall be considered part of the principal structure.
 If a principal structure is not parallel to the front lot line the setback will be determined by the average setback at the two corners of the structure closest to the front lot line.
-The Planning Commission Development Review Board may waive this requirement if the following conditions are met: - (a) The proposed setback does not negatively impact the character of the neighborhood; and - (b) The proposed setback would be in keeping with the setbacks and character of anticipated future development of the area.
+The Development Review Board may waive this requirement if the following conditions are met: - (a) The proposed setback does not negatively impact the character of the neighborhood; and - (b) The proposed setback would be in keeping with the setbacks and character of anticipated future development of the area. - 2.
+The minimum side yard setback shall be eight (8) feet. - 3.
+The minimum rear yard setback shall be twenty-five (25) feet.

-Applicants may apply for a variance if they do not meet the criteria above but believe they cannot meet the requirements of this Section.

-- 2. The minimum side yard setback shall be eight (8) feet. - 3.
-The minimum rear yard setback shall be twenty-five (25) feet. - D. Permitted and Conditional Uses.
-Permitted and Conditional uses are as indicated on the Use Chart in Section 620-622 of this Code.
-A principal structure may contain any use identified on the Use Table in Section 622 for the R-1 zoning district. - E. Parking Requirements.
-Off-street parking requirements are as specified in Section 703 of this Code. - F. Building Height.
-Building heights shall not exceed three (3) stories or thirty-five (35) feet, whichever is less. - G. Special Standards.
-To remain at similar existing densities in this district as the Comprehensive Plan calls for: - 1.
-Conversion to duplexes or triplexes shall be done within a traditional detached frontage style home. - 4.2.
+Permitted and Conditional uses are as indicated on the Use Chart in Section 622 of this Code.
+A principal structure may contain any use identified on the Use Table in Section 622 for the R-1 zoning district.

+Off-street parking requirements are as specified in Section 703 of this Code.

+Building heights shall not exceed three (3) stories or thirty-five (35) feet, whichever is less.

+G. Special Standards

+To remain at similar existing densities in this district as the Comprehensive Plan calls for:

+- 1. Conversion to duplexes triplexes, or fourplexes shall be done within a traditional detached frontage style home. - 2.
 Parking shall not take up more than thirty (30) percent or 20 (twenty) feet of the linear frontage of the lot, whichever is less.